Wale edges out 'Furious 7' for top spot on Billboard 200

 The "Furious 7" soundtrack, which features Wiz Khalifa and Charlie Puth's song "See You Again" as a tribute to the street car franchise's late star Paul Walker, rose to No. 2 from No. 17 on the chart, with 74,000 units sold this week.

-The boost in sales comes from the film's debut over the weekend, which broke April box office records with a $143.6 million (97 million pound) opening.
+The boost in sales comes from the film's debut over the weekend, which broke April box office records with a $143.6 million opening.

 The Billboard 200 chart tallies album sales, song sales (10 songs equal one album), and streaming activity (1,500 streams equal one album).